Characterization: In drama

-In mythology
+In mythology and religious texts

 Mythological characters have been depicted to be formulaic and are a part of a classification that consists of several differing, limited archetypes, which is type of component.
 Multiple components, such as archetypes and other elements of a story, together form a type of configuration that results in fully realized myth.
 These configurations can be mixed and matched together to form new types of configurations, and humans have never tired of using these configurations for their mythologies.
 This is an idea that uses the kaleidoscopic model on narrating for mythology.
 Another perspective holds that humans when reading or hearing a mythology do not dissect it into various parts, that when physically together humans do not tell stories by using limited components in a configuration, and that people and their cultures do change and thus this leads to new developments in stories, including characters.

+On the other hand, characters in the Hebrew Bible are depicted as fully developed individuals with character arcs.
+Across their long lives, figures like Jacob or David change drastically in response to what they have experienced.
+Biblical characters' triumphs and tribulations are morally profound and psychologically complex in ways that are absent in Homer.

 Mythological characters have influence that extends to recent works of literature.
-The poet Platon Oyunsky draws heavily from the native mythology of his homeland, the Yakut region in Russia and the Sahka people.
+The poet Platon Oyunsky draws heavily from the native mythology of his homeland, the Yakut region in Russia and the Sakha people.
 In several of his stories, he depicts a main character that follows historic examples of heroism, but fashions the main character using Soviet examples of heroism, even using real life figures, such as Stalin, Lenin, etc. in a new type of mythology.
 These figures often play the lead in tragic stories full of sacrifice.
 An example of this includes his character Tygyn, who on his quest for peace determines that the only way for peace to exist is to use military strength to enforce.
 The use of mythology is used in Shakespeare's Hamlet as a device to parallel the characters and to reflect back on them their role in the story, such as the use of the Niobe myth and the twin sister of Gertrude.